 6. Look at your results for citations of interest, (see the search results example below).

-Click on the "Sort by" link located above the search results.
-Experiment with the different sort features, such as "Citations," "Usage," and "Relevance."
+Click on the word "Relevance" located above the search results to open the popup list of sort categories.
+Experiment with the different sort features, such as "Citations: highest first," "Usage (all time): most first," and "Date: oldest first," etc.

-The Sort by link, located above the search results:
+The Relevance button, located above the search results:

 7. Click on either the title, or the Show more link to view the abstract, if available, (see the example above).

-8. Click on the purple Check for Full Text - W button (see the examples above and below) to locate the full text of the article.
+8. Click on the purple Check for Full Text - W button (see the examples above and below), the free full text from publisher links, or other database links to locate the full text of the article.